inex/birdseye/README.md

   * otherwise if `$_SERVER['HTTP_X_FORWARDED_PROTO']` (`X-Forwarded-Proto` in the HTTP request header) is `https`, then `https://` is forced.
   * otherwise it is `http://`
 * if `$_SERVER['HTTP_X_FORWARDED_HOST']` (`X-Forwarded-Host` in the HTTP request header) is set, then that host is used in the URL.
 Otherwise it is worked out by PHP in the normal manner.
-* if `$_SERVER['HTTP_X_URL']` (`X-Url` in the HTTP request header) is set, then that is tacked onto the hostname as a path / URL prefix.
+* if `$_SERVER['HTTP_X_URL']` (`X-Url` in the HTTP request header) is set, then that is appended to the hostname as a path / URL prefix.

-For example, the live demos above (such as https://www.inex.ie/rc1-cork-ipv4/) is served via a Varnish proxy to an internal host with the following Varish configuration:
+For example, the live demos above (such as https://www.inex.ie/rc1-cork-ipv4/) is served via a Varnish proxy to an internal host with the following Varnish configuration:

 ```
 backend rc1_cork_ipv4 {